HIGHLIGHTS

 - This feature is being examined within the modern-day Android Q beta construct

-Earlier this month, Google launched the beta of its upcoming version of Android, honestly referred to as Android Q for now.
-While this early version has some of the modifications compared to Android Pie, many hidden features have not been discovered or made public simply.
-The most recent locating indicates that Google is trying out Digital Wellbeing integration with the Pixel Launcher in Android Q. Digital Wellbeing turned into first brought with Android 9 Pie remaining year, as a characteristic to help users monitor their app usage habits.
+Earlier this month, Google launched the beta of its upcoming version of Android, which is honestly referred to as Android Q for now.
+While this early version has some modifications compared to Android Pie, many hidden features have not been discovered or made public.
+The most recent location indicates that Google is trying out Digital Wellbeing integration with the Pixel Launcher in Android Q. Digital Wellbeing was first brought with Android 9 Pie last year as a characteristic to help users monitor their app usage habits.

-This upcoming function was located with the aid of XDA Developer member Quinny899, which wishes to be in particular activated because it’s no longer something that is without difficulty accessible inside the modern-day beta construct.
+This upcoming function was located by XDA Developer member Quinny899, who wishes to be activated because it’s no longer easily accessible inside the modern-day beta construct.
 However, with this feature turned on, you may now be able to “pause” an app immediately from the home screen.

 Currently, app timers can be set from within the Digital Wellbeing menu.
-The function mechanically disables a selected app after the time runs out, so you don’t emerge as spending an unwanted amount of time on it.
-However, with this new integration in Android Q, you’ll quickly be capable of pause the app at once while not having to undergo the slightly lengthy-winded technique of setting timers.
+The function mechanically turns off a selected app after the time runs out, so you don’t emerge as spending an unwanted amount of time on it.
+However, with this new integration in Android Q, you’ll quickly be capable of pausing the app at once while not having to undergo the slightly lengthy-winded technique of setting timers.

-XDA Developers got it running on a Pixel 2 XL, and in its cutting-edge country, you in reality long-press an app from in the Pixel Launcher, and you’ll see an alternative inside the contextual menu to ‘pause’ it, after which the app icon will without delay be greyed out.
-It’s tough to say if that is what the very last implementation might be like inside the final model of Android Q, but it’s best to recognize that Google is working on making these functions extra without problems on hand.
+XDA Developers got it running on a Pixel 2 XL.
+In its cutting-edge country, you, in reality, long-press an app from in the Pixel Launcher, and you’ll see an alternative inside the contextual menu to ‘pause’ it, after which the app icon will, without delay, be greyed out.
+It’s tough to say if that is what the last implementation might be like inside the final model of Android Q, but it’s best to recognize that Google is working on making these functions extra without problems on hand.

-We’ll undoubtedly be listening to more approximately this on stage at Google I/O 2019, that’s scheduled to kick off from May 7.
-We also can count on more functions and details about Android Q, together with Stadia, that’s Google’s lately introduced cloud gaming platform.
+We’ll undoubtedly hear more about this on stage at Google I/O 2019, which is scheduled to kick off on May 7.
+We can also expect more functions and details about Android Q and Stadia, Google’s recently introduced cloud gaming platform.